 Who We Are

 Grainwaves is a consultancy which will help businesses to become plant-based.
 We are a non-profit organisation, here to create a more sustainable planet.
 Our vision is to connect organisations and businesses worldwide to help each other.
-We do this by providing ‘Networks’ that connect specialists and plant-based businesses together.
-Find out more about our Networks and how to sign up here.
+We do this by providing a Unity ‘Network’ that connect specialists and plant-based businesses together.
+Find out more about our Unity Network and how to sign up here.

 Grainwaves is made up of an eclectic group of people from around the world.
 We are predominantly volunteer-based and all work hard to create a more sustainable and ethical world.

 I live just outside Cardiff, Wales.
 I have my own companion animal care business which I set up in 2012.
 Alongside this I work part time in community development for a retailer.
 I also volunteer for Challenge 22, an organisation who help individuals transition to a vegan lifestyle.